Ficool

 "Well," Bastian said, crouching down so he was eye-level with the boy.
 "Tell your mother that her son just got the lead role in the biggest movie of the year.
 Filming starts in two days."

 Sacha's eyes lit up.
-"Does that mean I get the check now?"
+"Do I get the money now?"

 "You get the contract," Bastian said, standing up.
 "Bring your mother to sign it tomorrow."

 Sacha hesitated.
 His face fell slightly.
-"Bring… my mother?"
+"My mommy… has to come?"

 "Yes.
 You're a minor.
 She has to sign."